 b.
-For 60 days immediately before export the horse has not resided on premises in the country of export where there has been clinical, epidemiological or other evidence of surra in any species during the previous 12 months.
+For 60 days immediately before export the horse has not resided on premises in the country of export where there has been clinical, epidemiological or other evidence of surra during the previous 12 months.

 c.
 The horse has been held in PEQ for at least 21 days immediately before export.